Knowledge base

 Download the folder containing the installation files:

-You now need to move the SSH key and the PCP file into the downloaded folder:
+You must now move the SSH key and the PCP file into the downloaded folder:

 mv cle.pem mailman/mv PCP-XXXX.sh mailman/